Beardless-sheik/hello-world-rails-api/README.md

 > A simple RAILS Api with one end point that returns a random greeting from a Postgres Database.
 It returns JSON.

+> The front end is in this [repo](https://github.com/Beardless-sheik/hello-world-react-front-end)

 ## Built With